cucumber/.github/SECURITY.md

 If you believe you have found a security vulnerability in any Cucumber-owned repository, please report it to us through coordinated disclosure.

 Please do not report security vulnerabilities through public issues, discussions, or pull requests.
-Instead, please send an email to <team@cucumber.community>.
+Instead, please send an email to <security@cucumber.io>.
 Try to include as much detail as you can, including:

 - The broad category of issue
 - An unambiguous link to the vulnerable code - i.e. the file(s), but also git commit/tag/branch